 Little was accomplished at the office as the number of workers who shopped online jumped to 15 million from 11.1 million in 2004.
 Cyber Monday "is actually taking place," said Tom Burke, vice president of Barnesandnoble.com, which, along with Staples, said sales on Monday were the biggest this holiday season.
 "We are just finally putting a moniker on it."

 It's very different now; almost everyone has a high-speed connection in the palm of their hands.
-And even though President-Elect Donald Trump recently said "Now the cyber is so big," Cyber Monday is now little more than a marketing ploy, as relevant as the outdated prefix cyber that has been militarized but is passé everywhere else.
+And even though President Donald Trump once said "Now the cyber is so big," Cyber Monday is now little more than a marketing ploy, as relevant as the outdated prefix cyber that has been militarized but is passé everywhere else.
 Everyone can get everything they want when they want it, thanks to the smartphone revolution.
 According to Nanette Byrnes, writing in the MIT Technology Review, we now have “Black November” as people search for bargains all month:

 Black November got a kick-start a few years ago when Amazon began offering special discounts well before Thanksgiving.
 It continued this year with Amazon launching Black Friday discounts every five minutes starting the Friday before Thanksgiving….
 While Cyber Monday will indeed be the single biggest shopping day of the year online, the week before has become even bigger.